 Where possible, we use eco friendly cleaning products and sustainable materials, such as water-based paint.
 The sustainably produced bed linen and towels go to an energy-efficient and water-saving laundry.

-The electricity is 100% green, from the Groene Stroomfabriek in Nijmegen.
 The elevator is 90% recyclable and energy efficient, thanks to an efficient drivetrain and energy recovery.